Rules to Better Blogging - 25 Rules

 Don't simply share the URL and maybe the title, as it won't make people get interested in taking an action.
 On social media, nowadays, you have an average of 5 seconds to get someone's attention on the feed – sometimes even less than that.
 So, you should put the effort in carefully choosing a catchy image to make your blog post interesting visually on someone's feed and adapting the content to different social networks.
 For example, if you use Twitter, you will have fewer characters.
 A good starting point is to choose a statement or a statistic from your blog post to share on the social media post and give the user a snippet about the content they are about to read.

 The combination of a good image and an explanatory caption providing enough (and interesting) information from your content will make the user want to visit your blog to find out more about what you have to share.

-Backlinks are a big part of Google's ranking algorithm, and one way to take advantage of that is to make sure that you always comment on people's blogs... this could be to ask a question, or just to say thanks, but make sure you add a link back to your company website after your name.
+Backlinks are a big part of Google's ranking algorithm, and one way to take advantage of that is to make sure that you always comment on people's blogs and include a link.
+This could be to ask a question, or give thanks to good blogs, but make sure you add a link back to your company website after your name.